BjornWilliams/DocsVersaTul/docs/source/configuration-defaults.rst

 Main Components
 ----------------
-1. ``ConfigurationBuilder`` : Provides the functionality needed to setup default settings.
+#. ``ConfigurationBuilder`` : Provides the functionality needed to setup default settings.
 All builder classes are derived from this class.
-2. ``Builder`` : Project specific builders.
+#. ``Builder`` : Project specific builders.
 These can be found under their respective namespaces.

 Functional Summary
 ------------------
-1. **AddOrReplace(string key, object value)** : Used to add or replace the given key and value in the configuration dictionary.
-For the given key/value options.
+#. **ConfigurationBuilder ConfigurationBuilder.AddOrReplace()** : Overloaded method for adding or replacing the value at the given key in the configuration dictionary.
-2. **AddOrReplace(IEnumerable<KeyValuePair<string, object>> valuePairs)** : Used to add or replace a list of keys and values in the configuration dictionary.
-3. **AddOrReplace(IDictionary<string,object> keyValuePairs)** : Used to add or replace a list of keys and values in the configuration dictionary.
+#. **ConfigSettings ConfigurationBuilder.BuildConfig()** : Create a new ConfigSettings dictionary from the underlining dictionary keys and values added during setup.

 Code Examples
 --------------